ZachNo/Rot.tqs_Dungeon/readme.txt

 Usage:
 Execute map.cs
-Use RotMap.call(x amount, y amount);
-then call RotMap.create();
-And it outputs the map to console.

-Fun.
+Use generateDiggerDungeon(width,height);
+It returns the dungeon.